Fall 2015 Enrollment

 The Enterprise Program

 Enterprise brings together students of varying disciplines to work on real-world client projects.
-Each team functions like a company, where every individual brings something valuable to the table.
-Client projects can range from a service to a product.
-There are awesome opportunities available through Enterprise.
-Some students get to create and test their own prototypes, while other teams get to work abroad.
-During the business process, participants get to work with industry leaders, government organizations, members of the community, and faculty advisors.
-In the past, students have worked with companies like:
+Each team functions like a company in which every individual brings something valuable to the table, bringing their skills together to engage in client projects that range from developing a service to creating a product.
+There are awesome opportunities available through Enterprise—some students get to create and test their own prototypes, while other teams get to work abroad.
+During the business process, participants have the chance to work with industry leaders, government organizations, members of the community, and faculty advisors.
+In the past, students have worked with companies like General Motors, Kimberly Clark, and The Department of Energy.

 Studying abroad is an awesome way to learn about another country’s culture, food, and language.
-Undergraduates that go abroad gain skills in cross-cultural communication, independent living, and problem solving.
+Undergraduates who go abroad gain skills in cross-cultural communication, independent living, and problem solving.
 Because there are so many benefits to participation, Michigan Tech encourages all eligible students to seek out international opportunities during their undergraduate experience.
 Study abroad can take many different forms: semester, year-long, summer, and faculty-led programs.
-The semester/year-long programs are ideal for students that can afford to take the time away from their major.
-Participants that go abroad for a longer stretch of time are more likely to develop the skills mentioned above.
-However, there are also options (summer and short term faculty-led programs) for students that have scheduling conflicts.
-Below are some of available destinations:
+The semester/year-long programs are ideal for students who can afford to take the time away from their major and enrich their experience through a full, long-term immersion in such countries as Argentina, China, Denmark, Ghana, and Italy.
+There are also options, however, for those who need to fulfill their major requirements but nevertheless want to explore the world around them.
+Through summer and short-term, faculty-led programs, students can go on an abbreviated yet incredible trip to Greece, Israel, Japan, Norway, or Thailand.

 |International Student Organization||X|